lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 and differently if you substain it on silent waveform.
 Newest LSDj turns off WAV channel once intrument finished playing, enabling Hum to continue on its own.
 When Hum plays over your waveforms, it's gonna be the loudest where distance between middle and top/bottom of the waveform is the greatest.
-KITs take biggest hit on the Gameboy's CPU, Dynamic synths being noticebly lighter on the available resources, and Manual Instruments being the lightest!
+After playing with different instrument types and tables, it was easy to notice that during heavy high-tempo modulations **KITs** had the biggest impact on the Gameboy's CPU!
+Wave instruments in dynamic play mode (anything other than MANUAL) being noticebly lighter on the CPU, and Manual Instruments being the lightest of them all!

 ## Another look at the tables
-Looking at it the other way, 1 row in stock LSDj table is split into 4 in Overclocked version!
+Looking at it the other way, 1 row of the Table in stock LSDj is split into 4 in Overclocked version!
-Any modulation squished into those will let you achieve interesting results. at extremely high tempos it's more than 8-10
+Any modulation squished into those will let you achieve interesting results.

-# Quickstart guide:

-1. Replace hex value **`3E04E007`** with **`3E07E007`** in LSDj, save
-2. Turn on LSDj, put down one note in Pulse channel, press play
-3. Apply table to this instrument, make one under another **"O`LR`"**, **"O`--`"**, **"H`00`"**
-4. Manipulate the tempo, and later the note itself (notice they are separate sound sources)
-5. Change the note so it maches the hum
-6. In instrument table move **"H`00`"** one row lower
+At extremely high tempos its even more, so any commands you put there and loop it tightly with **"H"** commands will create an interesting result usually unique for Overclocked LSDj only!

 ## LSDj Version Overclock differences: